Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Collective modes of relativistic collisionless plasma

 \section{Collective modes of relativistic collisionless plasma}

 In this section, we discuss the collective behavior of the O-mode taking the chiral anomaly into account.
-Throughout this paper, we assume that the typical energy scale of a plasma, such as temperature and density, is sufficiently larger than the fermion mass, and the fermions are nearly gapless.
-We then apply the chiral kinetic theory to derive the permittivity.
+We consider the weak and strong magnetic field limits, respectively.
+In the weak field case, the chiral kinetic theory is applicable, whereas we employ the LLL approximation in the latter limit.
+Throughout this paper, we assume that the typical energy scales of the plasma, such as temperature and density, are sufficiently larger than the fermion mass, and the fermions are nearly gapless.
 In general, the fermion mass gives rise to corrections, but we can neglect them in the collisionless regime, as discussed later.